Do you know your manners? Are you being polite in Spanish?

 It is correct to go to the hosts of the party and shake their hands good bye, and to also shake the hands of everyone else at the gathering, even when there are a lot of people there.
 Seriously, the typical casual shout of "Good-bye everybody!" and a big wave to the whole group, is not considered the usual polite way to leave a party.

-Phrases such as Me despido, gracias por todo.
+Me despido, gracias por todo.

 Tengo que retirarme, gracias por todo.